 Many monastics, residents, and visitors to Bhavana have digestive trouble with heavily spiced and/or spicy foods.
 Out of compassion for them please heavily limit or avoid the use of spices in food offered.
 If you will be providing the whole meal it is a good idea to contact the Kitchen Manager concerning diet restrictions for Bhante G's diet and that of other residents.
 There should always be a simple American dish (meatless ones such as vegetable lasagna, macaroni and cheese, cheese pizza, green bean casserole, deviled eggs, etc.) offered to accommodate those who cannot eat Sri Lankan or International foods.
 Thank you for your understanding.

-How to arrange a meal offering
+How to Arrange a Meal Offering

-If you will be providing the whole meal it is a good idea to contact the Food Dana contact person listed.
-Please note our Retreat Schedule page to determine if we will be in retreat on the date you are considering offering Dana.
-During retreats, there can be up to sixty or more people here so offering Dana on a Retreat date, you should be prepared to offer enough for the entire group.
-If you would like to offer “a few dishes”, please contact the Food Dana contact person, thank you.
+Also, please understand that during retreats monastics are also "in retreat" and may not be available for discussions.
+During retreats, there can be up to sixty or more people here so offering Dana during the dates for a Retreat, you should be prepared to offer enough for the entire group.
+If you would like to offer “a few dishes,” please contact the Food Dana Coordinator.
+Thank you.

 Bhavana Society accepts financial donations instead of bringing and preparing the meal here.
 If you are interested in offering a donation towards a meal, we offer multiple variations of processing your request.
-You can simply send a donation through regular mail letting us on the date and if requested, the person in which you would like the meal offering made.
-You can also use PayPal, found on our website under “Support-What is Dana?” and note your donation is offered for a meal along with the name and date.
+You can simply send a donation through regular mail, letting us know the date and if requested, the name of the person(s) in which you would like the meal offering made.
+You can also use the PayPal link on this page.
+Once on the PayPal site, click the link "Add special instructions to the seller" ("seller" in this case means the Bhavana Society) and kindly note that your donation is offered for a meal along with the name and date.
 You can also call or send an email to the Food Dana contact person, letting them know this information and it will be placed on our Food Dana Calendar for our monastic community to acknowledge during meal time.